-To maintain an effective, efficient, and motivated workforce, FD 8 has instituted an aggressive discipline policy that ensures fair and equal treatment of all employees.
-FD 8, through the adoption of this policy, has attempted to reduce inequities in implementation of discipline by being as specific as possible with regard to infractions and their consequences.
+In an effort to maintain an effective, efficient, and motivated workforce, FD 8 has instituted an aggressive discipline policy that ensures fair and equal treatment of all employees.
+FD 8, through the adoption of this policy, has attempted to reduce inequities in the implementation of discipline by being as specific as possible with regard to infractions and their consequences.

-- A. Unless the cause or condition justifies an employee being permanently removed from the service, disciplinary action may extend to suspension without pay for a period not exceeding the aggregate of ninety days in any period of twelve consecutive months, reduction in pay to the rate prevailing for the next lower class, reduction or demotion to a position of any lower class and to the rate of pay prevailing therefor, or such other less drastic action that may be appropriate under the circumstances.
-Nothing contained herein shall prevent any employee who is physically unable to perform the duties of his position from exercising his rights of voluntary retirement under any applicable law. - B. Although it is incumbent upon the appointing authority to initiate corrective or disciplinary action, the board may, and shall upon the written request of any qualified elector of the state which sets out the reasons therefor, make an investigation of the conduct and performance of any employee in the classified service and, thereupon may render such judgment and order action to be taken by the appointing authority.
-Such action shall be forthwith taken by the appointing authority. - C. In every case of corrective or disciplinary action taken against a regular employee of the classified service, the appointing authority shall furnish the employee and the (civil service) board a statement in writing of the action and the complete reasons therefor. - 1.
-Minor Infractions - 1st Offense- Employee receives verbal counselling - 2nd Offense Employee receives a written warning - 3rd Offense Written Reprimand.
-2 shifts (hourly/shift employees) & 4 days (salary employees) - 4th Offense Employee is demoted (if applicable) - 5th Offense Employee is terminated - 2.
-Major Infractions - 1st Offense Written Reprimand.
-2 shifts (hourly/shift employees) & 4 days (salary employees) Administrative Leave without Pay - 2nd Offense Written Reprimand.
-4 shifts (hourly/shift employees) & 8 days (salary employees) Administrative Leave without Pay - 3rd Offense Employee is demoted (if applicable) - 4th Offense Employee is terminated
+A. Unless the cause or condition justifies an employee being permanently removed from the service, disciplinary action may extend to suspension without pay for a period not exceeding the aggregate of ninety days in any period of twelve consecutive months, reduction in pay to the rate prevailing for the next lower class, reduction or demotion to a position of any lower class and to the rate of pay prevailing therefor, or such other less drastic action that may be appropriate under the circumstances.
+Nothing contained herein shall prevent any employee who is physically unable to perform the duties of his position from exercising his rights of voluntary retirement under any applicable law.

-Title: Disciplinary Policy (continued) Section 1 Policy No. 103.06 Approval: Revision Date: 12/20/20
+B. Although it is incumbent upon the appointing authority to initiate corrective or disciplinary action, the board may, and shall upon the written request of any qualified elector of the state which sets out the reasons therefor, make an investigation of the conduct and performance of any employee in the classified service and, thereupon may render such judgment and order action to be taken by the appointing authority.
+Such action shall be forthwith taken by the appointing authority.

+- C. In every case of corrective or disciplinary action taken against a regular employee of the classified service, the appointing authority shall furnish the employee and the (civil service) board a statement in writing of the action and the complete reasons therefor. - 1.
+Minor Infractions

+1st Offense - Employee receives verbal counseling

+2nd Offense - Employee receives a written warning

+3rd Offense - written reprimand.
+2 shifts (hourly/shift employees) & 4 days (salary employees) Administrative Leave without Pay

+4th - Offense - Employee is demoted (if applicable)

+5th - Offense - Employee is terminated

+2. Major Infractions

+1st Offense - Written Reprimand.
+2 shifts (hourly/shift employees) & 4 days (salary employees) Administrative Leave without Pay

+2nd Offense - Written Reprimand.
+4 shifts (hourly/shift employees) & 8 days (salary employees) Administrative Leave without Pay

+3rd Offense - Employee is demoted (if applicable)

+4th Offense - Employee is terminated